lcerdeira/ont_tutorial_cas9/Static/TutorialPreamble.md

 # Statement of tutorial objectives

 The aim of this tutorial is to demonstrate a workflow for mapping long DNA sequence reads to a reference genome, and to evaluate the performance of a Cas9 based target enrichment strategy.
-This workflow is suitable for Oxford Nanopore fastq sequence collections but requires a reference genome and a BED file of target coordinates.
+This workflow is suitable for Oxford Nanopore fastq sequence collections and requires a reference genome and a BED file of target coordinates.

-The tutorial is packaged with example data, so that the workflow can be replicated to address questions such as
+The tutorial is packaged with example data, and the workflow can be reproduced to address questions such as

 * How many sequence reads map to the reference genome?
 * What is the depth of coverage for reads that map to pre-defined target regions?